Principe-Vegeta/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

-Hands-on cybersecurity learning portfolio focused on Linux, networking, Bash, Python, reconnaissance, and network traffic analysis.
+Hands-on cybersecurity learning portfolio focused on Linux, networking, Bash, Python, web reconnaissance, security tooling, and network traffic analysis.

 > **Learning context:** The projects in this repository are based on hands-on study and lab exercises from my cybersecurity training.
 All security testing is intended for systems I own or environments where I have explicit authorization.